hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 ## 6. Totally-Available Transactions

-Apparently the last one, the big bad scary problem(for me anyway?) a distributed key-value store with transactions.
+The scary problem(for me anyway?) a distributed key-value store with transactions.
-I promised we would revist kafka's transactions, here we are!
-How hard could it be?
-Thankfully it's nothing too crazy -- kinda.
+I promised we would revist transactions, why and how kafka offers these semantics and demystifying transactions in general, here we are!

-Transactions are a deep topic but first ACID, specifically the 'C' in there consistency.
+Transactions are a deep topic but first ACID, we're interested in specifically the 'C' in there first - consistency.
 Before a bunch of theory what's our goal here?

 - weak consistency
 - total availability

-Hmmm... fancy distributed systems words, what could it all mean? anyway let's focus on understanding the **requirements** as we go, we need to define a handler that takes a single message/data structure with list of `operations` that look like:
+We'll revisit why these semantics matter.
+Let's focus on understanding the **requirements** as we go, we need to define a handler that takes a single message/data structure with list of `operations` that look like:

  `[["r", 1, null], ["w", 1, 6], ["w", 2, 9]]`.